paulopkl/Happy-App-Frontend/README.md

 Foi desenvolvido também o App Mobile Multiplataforma feito em React-Native + TypeScript.
 Você pode conferir o repositório e gerar o APK em: <a href="https://github.com/paulopkl/Happy-Mobile-Deploy" target="_blank">https://github.com/paulopkl/Happy-Mobile-Deploy</a>

-(Este projeto foi desenvolvido durante a semana "Next Level Week #03" da Rocketseat.
-Foram desenvolvidos do zero a API feita em NodeJS + TypeScript, juntando o typeorm para construir as migrations em SQLite.
-Você pode conferir em: <a href="https://happy-app-backend.herokuapp.com/" target="_blank">https://happy-app-backend.herokuapp.com/<a>
+(This project was developed during Rocketseat's "Next Level Week # 03" week.
+The API made in NodeJS + TypeScript was developed from scratch, joining the typeorm to build the migrations in SQLite.
+You can check it out at: <a href="https://happy-app-backend.herokuapp.com/" target="_blank">https://happy-app-backend.herokuapp.com/<a>

-Foi desenvolvido tambem o Frontend Web com ReactJS + TypeScript e a biblioteca para mapas Leaflet.
-Você pode conferir em: <a href="happy-app-frontend.netlify.app/" target="_blank">happy-app-frontend.netlify.app/<a>
+The Frontend Web was also developed with ReactJS + TypeScript and the library for Leaflet maps.
+You can check it out at: <a href="happy-app-frontend.netlify.app/" target="_blank">happy-app-frontend.netlify.app/<a>

-Foi desenvolvido também o App Mobile Multiplataforma feito em React-Native + TypeScript.
-Você pode conferir o repositório e gerar o APK em: <a href="https://github.com/paulopkl/Happy-Mobile-Deploy" target="_blank">https://github.com/paulopkl/Happy-Mobile-Deploy</a>.)
+The Multiplatform Mobile App made in React-Native + TypeScript was also developed.
+You can check the repository and generate the APK at: <a href="https://github.com/paulopkl/Happy-Mobile-Deploy" target="_blank">https://github.com/paulopkl/Happy-Mobile-Deploy</a>.)

 ## 🏁 Inicio (Getting Started) <a name="getting_started"></a>